 One area to look at when trying to improve the performance of your salespeople is the new hire and recurring sales training.
 It is common for sales training programs to focus primarily on the company that the salesperson works for and the products that they sell.

-The downside to this approach is that when you train a salesperson on these details only, that is what they talk about when they are talking with prospects.
-They talk about their company and their products.
+The downside to this approach is that when you train a salesperson only on these details, they talk about their company and their products when they talk with prospects.

 The problem with that is that when you are trying to generate leads, a more effective approach is to talk more about your prospects, the challenges they are experiencing, how you can resolve those, and what improvements you can help to make.